boazbk/tcs/lec_06_loops.md

 * The set of rules the Turing machine follows is known as its _transition function_.

-* When the machine halts then its output is obtained by reading off the tape from the second location (just after the $\triangleright$) onwards, stopping at the first point where the symbol is not $0$ or $1$.
+* When the machine halts then its output is the binary string obtained by reading the tape from the beginning until the head position, dropping all symbolssuch as $\triangleright$, $\varnothing$, etc. that are not either $0$ or $1$.

 ![The components of a Turing Machine.
 Note how they correspond to the general components of algorithms as described in [algcomponentfig](){.ref}.](../figure/turingmachinecomponents.png){#turingmachinecomponentsfig .margin }